BerkayyyU/Selenium-Twitter/README.md

 # Selenium-Twitter
-This project is developed for educational purposes.
+This project is developed with Python for educational purposes.
-Selenium automation bot which is able to like, retweet and reply with the desired message.
+Selenium automation bot which can like, retweet, and reply with the desired message.